 • Team : Marie-Ange Remiche

 • Description : Stochastic modeling is used to measure the performance of complex systems, such as those encountered in communication systems.
-We are interested in fundamental theoretical research on stochastic modeling, with a particular interest in queuing theory and especially matrix analytic methods, as well as in the statistical analysis of such systems.
+We are interested in fundamental theoretical research on stochastic modeling, with a particular interest in queuing theory and especially matrix analytic methods, as well as in the statistical analysis of these systems.

 Software modeling and architecture